HydroModPy/HydroModPy/docs/source/user_guide/config_reference/data.rst

                           <code class="hmp-field-name">extent</code>
                         </div>

-                     :bdg-primary:`Optional[str]` :bdg-secondary:`default = None` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/data/variables/geology/config.py#L99>`__
+                     :bdg-primary:`Optional[str]` :bdg-secondary:`default = None` :bdg-warning:`dev` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/data/variables/geology/config.py#L89>`__

-                        Use project extent for bbox-based data retrieval.
+                        Retrieve on the project extent rather than on this source's own filters.
+Only whether it is SET matters to the loaders; the two literals are told apart by the site-selection pipeline alone, and a standard project run clips on the delineated watershed either way, through the mask the loader fills in.
+Declared at DEV level for that reason: a project run neither needs it nor changes with it.

                      .. rst-class:: hmp-field-values

-                     ``"watershed"``
-                        Turns on bbox retrieval on the project extent; today no code reads which of the two values was set.

-                     ``"study_area"``
+                     **One of:** ``"watershed"`` ``"study_area"``
-                        Turns on bbox retrieval on the project extent; today no separate study-area window is resolved.

                   .. container:: hmp-field hmp-field-level-dev